How to Start an LLC in Arkansas (2025 Guide)

 We recommend checking out the guidelines included in the Arkansas Code for a complete list of naming rules in this state.

-You can check if the name you want to use for your LLC has already been taken by another business entity in Connecticut by performing an Arkansas LLC Search on the Arkansas Secretary of State’s website.
+You can check if the name you want to use for your LLC has already been taken by another business entity in Arkansas by performing a business entity search on the Arkansas Secretary of State’s website.

 For more information, you can have a look at our Arkansas LLC Name Search guide.